 Each of our contracts with Delta Air Lines and American Airlines provides for early termination by the airline in specified circumstances and allows the airline to terminate the contract should the percentage of passengers using the Gogo service on the airline's flights not meet certain thresholds.
 We currently experience, and for the last five years have experienced, connectivity take rates in excess of those thresholds.
-In addition, under the Unified Agreement, American Airlines has the right at any time to terminate Gogo service on approximately 550 mainline aircraft on which our ATG service is currently provided, and we currently expect such aircraft to be deinstalled over the next several years.
+In addition, under the Unified Agreement, American Airlines has the option to terminate Gogo service, and we expect it to exercise such option, on approximately 550 mainline aircraft on which our ATG/ATG-4 service is provided.
+We currently expect more than 400 such aircraft to be deinstalled in 2018 and early 2019.
 Our contracts with Delta Air Lines and American Airlines also permit these airlines to terminate their contracts prior to expiration upon the occurrence of other certain contractually stipulated events, including our failure to meet service level requirements and the circumstance in which another company provides an alternate connectivity service that is a material improvement over our passenger connectivity service, such that failing to adopt such service would likely cause competitive harm to the airline, and we are unable to match the competitive offer in terms of price, technology and schedule.
-See "Risk Factors-Risks Related to Our CA Business-We are dependent on agreements with our airline partners to be able to access the passengers.
-Payments for our passenger services have provided, and we expect will continue to provide, a significant portion of our revenue.
-Our failure to realize the anticipated benefits from these agreements on a timely basis or to renew any existing agreements upon expiration or termination could have a material adverse effect on our financial condition and results of operations," "Risk Factors-Risks Related to Our CA Business-If we are unable to successfully implement planned or future technology enhancements to increase our network capacity, or our airline partners do not agree to such enhancements, our ability to maintain sufficient network capacity and our business could be materially and adversely affected" and "Risk Factors-Risks Related to Our CA Business-A failure to maintain airline satisfaction with our equipment or the Gogo service could have a material adverse effect on our revenue and results of operations."
-Our contracts with these airlines also permit the airline to terminate the agreement with respect to certain fleets on specified dates, subject to payment of a specified termination fee.
-If our contracts with Delta Air Lines or American Airlines were to be terminated in whole or in significant part for any reason, it would have a material adverse effect on our business.
+Our contracts with Delta Air Lines and American Airlines also permit the airline to terminate the agreement with respect to certain fleets on specified dates, subject to payment of a specified termination fee.
+If our contracts with Delta Air Lines were to be terminated in whole or in significant part for any reason, it would have a material adverse effect on our business.

-No other contract accounted for more than 10% of our consolidated revenue for the year ended December 31, 2016.
+No other contract accounted for more than 10% of our consolidated revenue for the year ended December 31, 2017.